code-chimp/MealsToGoSimplified/README.md

    components vs having a standard stylesheet with good semantic style names to lend the underlying elements meaning

-## Goals:
+## Goals

 - TypeScript all of the things
 - Static analysis and style enforcement with ESLint and Prettier
-- Organize components with barrels
+- Organize components with barrels (IMO these are nice when integrating tests as they are collocated with the component being tested)

 ## Instructions